Atar-Growth/atar.github.io/docs/custom-api.md

 hide:
   - footer
 ---
-# Integrate your app with Atar
+# Atar Custom API Integration

 The guide below will walk you through the steps to integrate Atar into your app via a custom integration